bacalhau-project/bacalhau/docs/examples/workload-onboarding/index.md

 sidebar_label: "How To's"
 sidebar_position: 1
 ---
-# How To Work With Bacalhau
+# Bacalhau Quickstart Examples

-This directory contains examples relating to performing common tasks with Bacalhau.
+This section contains examples relating to performing common tasks with Bacalhau.